microsoftgraph/msgraph-sample-uwp/Demos/02-create-app/README.md

     1. Add the Microsoft Authentication Library (MSAL) Preview to the project:
         1. Select the **Browse** tab and enter **Microsoft.Identity.Client** in the search box.
-        1. Select the **Include Prerelease** checkbox to include libraries currently in preview.
+        1. Select the **Include Pre-release** checkbox to include libraries currently in preview.

             > MSAL is currently in preview at the time of writing.

         1. Select the **Microsoft.Identity.Client** client in the results.
+Please use version 1.1.4-preview0002.
         1. Select **Install** to install the package.

             ![Screenshot installing the MSAL .NET SDK NuGet package](../../Images/vs-setup-project-03.png)